BRITISH COUNCIL LIBRARIES IN PAKISTAN

 A 360° brand identity celebrating the British Council Libraries as the hub of creativity, culture and learning, designed to support both physical and digital library experiences.

-To create a flexible brand identity and launch system that positions the British Council Libraries as a modern, inclusive space that celebrates creativity, literature, and cultural exchange.
+To create a flexible brand identity system, using the assets provided by the Global Brand Team, that positions the British Council Libraries as a modern, inclusive space that celebrates creativity, literature and cultural exchange.
+Design for the launch events in Karachi and Lahore, Pakistan.
+Showcase the physical space, services and also the digital offer for a diverse audience.

-For the launch event, Karachi itself became the central theme.
-Iconic city landmarks and Karachites - the people of Karachi were framed as cultural contributors who have shaped the city into a vibrant creative and artistic hub.
+For the Karachi launch event, the team chose Karachi as the central theme, positioning the city as a cultural hub.
+Iconic landmarks and well-known Karachites were illustrated and framed as cultural contributors who have shaped the city into a vibrant creative and artistic centre.
+Seafoam green represents the Karachi coastline and beaches, while orange reflects the city’s historical architecture and warm climate.

 The British Council Library in Pakistan operates as a hybrid space, combining a state-of-the-art digital library with an active physical environment.
 Members can access e-books, audiobooks, academic journals and research databases through advanced search tools and mobile apps.
-The library also hosts cultural discussions, book launches, open mics, workshops, music events and themed programmes including Harry Potter anniversary celebrations and International Women’s Day events.
-The space has hosted Kamila Shamsie’s Home Fire book launch, WOW Festival planning sessions, and high-profile visits including the Mayor of London.
-The Lahore Library was also branded under the same identity system.
+The branding was also adapted for the British Council Lahore Library.

 Highlighted high-profile moments like Kamila Shamsie’s Home Fire book launch, Mohammad Hanif’s Red Birds book launch, WOW Festival planning, and visits from the Mayor of London